-- There will be no AM kindergarten or AM preschool.
+- There will be no AM preschool.

-Inclement Weather: Open, Late, or Closed?
+Making the Call: Open, Late, or Closed?

 On a morning when the threat of hazardous conditions may exist, district staff members begin driving bus routes around 4:00 a.m. to examine road conditions.
 We consider weather-related situations that students and staff will face as well as the forecast for later in the day.
-We also monitor the road conditions through our county’s web site.
+We also monitor the road conditions through our county’s website.
 Our school district covers a large region with remote areas and steep terrain in places.
 While roads may be passable in town, conditions may be very different just a few miles away—in fact, the elevation within the district boundaries varies from 50 to 2,000+ feet.
 Before we close schools or delay start times, we seek answers to the questions below:

 - Will students be safe waiting for buses, driving, or walking to school?